Nick Arakgi: Professional career

 He began a 7-year career with the Montreal Alouettes (and the Montreal Concordes) in 1979, playing a total of 110 regular season games and the 67th Grey Cup game.
 He caught 327 passes in Montreal, with 89 of those coming in 1982.
 He was an all star in 1982, 1984, and 1985, and added the CFL's Most Outstanding Canadian Award in the 1984 CFL season.

 He suffered a broken neck bone in the 1986 preseason and did not play that year, but returned for the 1987 CFL season to play for the Winnipeg Blue Bombers, catching 43 more passes and winning the Tom Pate Memorial Award in recognition of his comeback.

 Arakgi finished his football career with 370 receptions, 27 touchdowns, and 4,865 receiving yards.

 After football

 As of 2008, he was a general manager with CBS Outdoor Advertising, and served on the Board of Directors for the Out of Home Marketing Association.
 He resides in Toronto, Ontario.

-Arakgi has three children (one of whom, Jason Arakgi, played for the BC Lions).
+Arakgi has five children (one of whom, Jason Arakgi, played for the BC Lions).